w3c/wot-profile/explainer/Explainer.md

 ### Events

 Events are used for asynchronous notifications.
-To keep the implementation effort for the HTTP Baseline profile low, two separate event mechanisms are specified in two different profiles, the HTTP SSE Profile and the HTTP WebHook Profile.
+To keep the implementation effort for the HTTP Basic profile low, two separate event mechanisms are specified in two different profiles, the HTTP SSE Profile and the HTTP WebHook Profile.

-These event profiles may be used stand-alone, or in conjunction with the HTTP Baseline Profile in order to provide operations to read and write properties and invoke, query and cancel actions.
+These event profiles may be used stand-alone, or in conjunction with the HTTP Basic Profile in order to provide operations to read and write properties and invoke, query and cancel actions.

 Event subscriptions can be either performed for individual event sources or can be registered at top-level for the entire thing.